oracle-livelabs/database/kubernetes-for-oracledbas/setup-iam/setup-iam.md

 ## Task 1: Open the Cloud Shell

-*Cloud Shell* is a web browser-based terminal accessible from the Oracle Cloud Console. *Cloud Shell* is free to use (within monthly tenancy limits), and provides access to a Linux shell, with a pre-authenticated OCI CLI, a pre-authenticated Ansible installation, Terraform and other useful tools.
+*Cloud Shell* is a web browser-based terminal accessible from the Oracle Cloud Console. *Cloud Shell* is free to use (within monthly tenancy limits), and provides access to a Linux shell, with a pre-authenticated OCI CLI, Ansible installation, Terraform and other useful tools.

 <if type="tenancy">As a user in the **Administrator** group, open the *Cloud Shell*</fi>
 <if type="free-tier">Open the *Cloud Shell*</fi>